 Insert records into NYCCheckbook.DisbursementVendorAddress for the loaded disbursements.

-Insert records into NYCCheckbook.DisbursementBusinessType for the loaded disbursements.
+Insert records into NYCCheckbook.DisbursementBusinessType for the loaded disbursements with the Vendor Business Type Status Code is 2 - “Accepted”.

 Insert records into NYCCheckbook.
-DisbursementMinorityfor the loaded disbursements.
+DisbursementMinorityfor the loaded disbursements with the Vendor Business Type is “MNRT” and Vendor Business Type Status Code is 2 - “Accepted”.

-Insert records from FMSContracts into NYCCheckbook.AgreementDetail for the loaded disbursements.
+Insert records from FMSContracts into NYCCheckbook.AgreementDetail for the loaded disbursements by matching FMSContract.{DocCode, DocDeptCode, DocID} = Agreement.{AgreementDocCode, AgreementDocDeptCode, AgreementDocID}.
+Agreement detail attributes unchanged compared to those in the most recent version of agreement detail will not be inserted.

 Insert records from FMSContract joining with NYCCheckbook.Agreement table and NYCCheckbook.
 DisbursementLineItemAgreement table to popluated NYCCheckbook.
 DisbursementLineItemAgreementDetail table.

 Insert records from FMSMasterAgreement joining FMSDeliveryOrder to populate NYCCheckbook.
-MasterAgreementDetail table.
+MasterAgreementDetail table by matching FMSDeliveryOrder.{DocCode, DocDeptCode, DocID} = Agreement.{AgreementDocCode, AgreementDocDeptCode, AgreementDocID}.
+Master Agreement detail attributes unchanged compared to those in the most recent version of master agreement detail will not be inserted.

 Insert records from FMSDeliveryOrder joining NYCCheckbook.DisbursementLineItem and NYCCheckbook.DisbursementLineItemAgreement and NYCCheckbook.Agreement to popluated NYCCheckbook.DisbLineItemMasterAgrDetail.